Testing & Sandbox

 | Billing | Free, capped at 500 verifications/month | Billed beyond the free tier (100 verifications/month by default) |

-Both follow the same per-key rate limit — 1,000 requests/min for secret keys, 100/min for publishable keys.
-Use a sandbox org for development, CI pipelines, and staging environments.
-Point your integration at a live org when you're ready to verify real users — and follow the going-live checklist below when you do.
+Both follow the same per-key rate limit: 1,000 requests/min for secret keys and 100/min for publishable keys.
+Use a sandbox org for development, CI pipelines, and pre-production testing.
+Point your integration at a live org when you're ready to verify real users, then follow the going-live checklist.

 Sandbox quota